Is gold a good investment? Why I’m not investing in gold

 If I'm a shop owner in this situation — or I'm your neighbor with a vegetable garden — I'm going to be want to be paid with something real, something like a carton of eggs or some shells for my shotgun.

-In other words, I don’t think much of gold’s intrinsic value.
+In other words, I don't think much of gold's intrinsic value.
 To me, assigning value to gold is just as arbitrary as assigning value to anything else.
-If we’re in a real crisis, I’m not convinced that gold’s going to save the day.
+If we're in a real crisis, I'm not convinced that gold's going to save the day.
+This is just one more reason I'm not investing in gold.
 (Again, this is my opinion.
 You may disagree.)

 My first two objections to owning gold are based purely on theory.
 Nobody knows for sure what would happen if we returned to the Gold Standard.
 If dinosaurs roamed the earth, we'd have more important things to worry about than the form of our currency.
 But I have other, more concrete objections to investing in gold right now.

-As I write this, gold is hovering at about $1500 per ounce, which is just off its April high of $1550 per ounce.
-But that’s not only its April high; that’s an all-time high for the stuff.
-(As near as I can calculate, gold’s inflation-adjusted high was about $2500 per ounce back in 1973.)
+As I write this, gold is hovering at about $1700 per ounce, which is just off its recent peak of $1756.70 two weeks ago.
+But that's not only its recent high; that's also nearing all-time highs for the stuff.
+(As near as I can calculate, gold's inflation-adjusted high was about $2250 per ounce back in January 1980.)

 - First, the boom in tech stocks in the late 1990s.

-- Then the run-up of housing prices in the early 2000s.
+- Then, the run-up of housing prices in the mid 2000s.

-- Finally, the second stock market bubble in the middle of the last decade.
+- Next, the second stock bubble at the end of the last decade.

 The bubble burst.